 For many small businesses, social media can be low on the priority list.
-With so many important jobs to do there’s simply not enough time to refine your Twitter or Facebook strategy – not through want of trying.
+With so many important jobs to do there’s simply not enough time to set up an Instagram account or refine your Twitter or Facebook strategy – not through want of trying.
 Yet, those businesses who are successfully adopting social media can see huge benefits.
 And we’re not talking about huge brands.
 Just look at our recent blog with Etsy seller Bettie Confetti.

 Nikki Cochrane, and her co-founder of Digital Mums, Kathryn Tyler, saw an opportunity to help small businesses develop their social media strategy whilst also solving another problem – the lack of flexible careers for mums.
 We caught up with Nikki to find out more about the ingenious business model that drives Digital Mums.